 During Safavids, particular potteries were made bearing miniatures, carpet designs and textile designs as decorations.
 Imitating Chinese chinaware resulted in producing better quality materials and better products compared with the Chinese ones.
 Also, various artistic vessels were made.
 Tile works flourished and mosques and similar structures were decorated with plenty of them.

-After Safavids, pottery making began to decline because of trade with Europe and the importation of lots of ceramics and chinaware.
-Today, the industrialized ways of producing pottery, ceramic, chinaware, etc have innovated in the methods of pottery making in Iran and science has helped upgrade the know-how of this field.
+After the Safavids, pottery making began to decline because of trade with Europe and the importation of lots of ceramics and chinaware.
+Today, the industrialized ways of producing pottery, ceramic, chinaware, etc have innovated the methods of pottery making in Iran and science has helped upgrade the know-how of this field.
 However, if it’s all done this way, it won’t be art anymore.
 Fortunately, there are some traditional workshops still working and people’s interest for these products is growing nowadays.